 Where Do Overwritten Files Go?

 Okay, but what happens when you overwrite an image called Cat.jpg with an image that’s also called Cat.jpg?
-In that case, the reference to the original file is replaced with the reference to the new file, but the data the original reference pointed to remain on the hard drive until new data is written in its place.
+In that case, the reference to the original file is replaced with the reference to the new file, but the data the original reference pointed to remains on the storage device until new data is written in its place.

 Modern operating systems like macOS do this because it’s considerably more efficient than replacing the reference and overwriting the data in one go.
 For starters, the new file could be considerably smaller than the original one, so it wouldn’t even be possible to overwrite it.
 More importantly, however, it takes less time to change a simple reference than it does to shuffle a large number of ones and zeros.